trisv/taskmint-prac-project/README.md

 # Taskmint Task Manager

 ## Project Overview
-Taskmint is essentially a basic task manager/tracker.
+Taskmint is a basic task manager/tracker.

 I began building Taskmint as part of teaching myself PHP and MySQL.
 It is still a work in progress.